 - Numerous school and community events are held at the Elston Performing Arts Center and the MCHS auditorium.
 The corporation also offers outstanding athletic facilities, including a football stadium (Ames Field), a swimming pool, and a 7,000-capacity high school gymnasium, the Wolves Den.

 - The corporation has a comprehensive instructional technology plan in place and has been recognized internationally for its technology programs.
+Our district is fully 1:1, all students K-12 are issued Chromebooks or Chrome tablets for use at home and at school.

 About Our Community